Growth Trends for Related Jobs

 Salary in the High 30s

-Reflexologists made an average of $38,000 in 2014, according to Indeed.
+Reflexologists made an average of $43,620 in 2020, according to the Bureau of Labor Statistics (BLS).
 Educational standards in this field vary because the practice falls under alternative medicine, and reflexologists can study through home courses.
 Still, many complete 100 hours of instruction in reflexology, anatomy and clinical practice techniques, and then take exams through the American Reflexology Certification Board.

 Less Pay Variation in the Midwest